-Cluster Headings Content Standards Scope & Clarifications A. Understand the relationship M3.A.APR.A.1 Know and apply the Factor Theorem: For a polynomial $p(x)$ and a number a , $p(a) = 0$ if and only if $(x - a)$ is a factor of $p(x)$.
-Polynomials are limited to degree of three. between zeros and factors of polynomials.
+Cluster Headings Content Standards Scope & Clarifications A. Understand the relationship M3.A.APR.A.1 Know and apply the Factor Theorem: For a polynomial $p(x)$ and a number a , p(a) = 0 if and only if $(x - a)$ is a factor of $p(x)$.
+Polynomials are limited to degree 3 or less. between zeros and factors of polynomials.
 M3.A.APR.A.2 Identify zeros of polynomials when suitable factorizations are available and use the zeros to construct a rough graph of the function defined by the polynomial.
+Polynomials are limited to degree 3 or less.

-Creating Equations (A.CED)
+Creating Equations(A.CED)

 Cluster Headings Content Standards Scope & Clarifications M3.A.CED.A.1 Create equations and inequalities in one variable and use them to solve problems in a real-world context.
-A. Create equations that describe M3.A.CED.A.2 Create equations in two variables to represent relationships between quantities and use them to solve problems in a real-world context.
-Graph equations with two variables on coordinate axes with labels and scales, and use the graphs to make predictions.
-Tasks are limited to cubic, cube root, and exponential equations. numbers or relationships.
+Tasks are limited to cubic, cube root, or exponential equations and inequalities.
+A. Create equations that describe numbers or M3.A.CED.A.2 Create equations and inequalities in two variables to represent relationships between quantities and use them to solve problems in a real-world context.
+Graph equations and inequalities with two variables on coordinate axes with labels and scales, and use the graphs to make predictions.
+Tasks are limited to cubic, cube root, and exponential equations and inequalities relationships.
 M3.A.CED.A.3 Rearrange formulas to isolate a quantity of interest using algebraic reasoning.
-Tasks are limited to cubic, cube root, exponential, or logarithmic functions.
+Tasks are limited to cubic, cube root, exponential, or logarithmic equations.
 For example, rearrange the formula for the volume of a cube to isolate the side length.

-Cluster Headings Content Standards Scope & Clarifications A. Understand M3.A.REI.A.1 Understand solving equations as a process of reasoning and explain the reasoning.
+Cluster Headings Content Standards Scope & Clarifications A. Understand solving equations as a M3.A.REI.A.1 Understand solving equations as a process of reasoning and explain the reasoning.
 Construct a viable argument to justify a solution method.
-Tasks are limited to cubic, cube root, and exponential equations. equations as a process of reasoning and explain the M3.A.REI.A.2 Solve radical equations in one variable and identify extraneous solutions when Limit radicand to a linear or quadratic expression.
-Limit the index to a value of 3. reasoning. they exist.
-Tasks may or may not have a real-world context.
+Tasks are limited to cubic, cube root, and exponential equations. process of reasoning and explain the reasoning.
+M3.A.REI.A.2 Solve radical equations in one variable and identify extraneous solutions when they exist.
+Limit radicand to a linear or quadratic expression.
+Limit the index to a value of 2 or 3.
+Tasks may or may not have a real- world context.